Opportunities

 Solomon Center Executive Director

-The Solomon Center for Health Law and Policy at Yale Law School seeks to hire an Executive Director beginning in the summer or fall of 2023.
+The Solomon Center for Health Law and Policy at Yale Law School seeks to hire an Executive Director.
+The Director may start anytime between now and September 2025.
+Please submit your application as soon as possible.

 The Executive Director will work closely with the center’s Faculty Director, Professor Abbe Gluck and Senior/Deputy Director, to direct all of the center’s work including its daily operations, programing, and the center’s numerous projects and initiatives.
 The Executive Director will oversee the Center’s budget, hiring and staff personnel matters.
 The Executive Director will work closely with the Faculty Director as well as administrative staff, research fellows, and visiting and adjunct health faculty direct and manage the center’s scholarly and policy projects, medical legal partnership program, panel discussions and events including large conferences, student fellows program (including students from all Yale University professional schools), alumni engagement, and communications.
 The Executive Director will serve as a spokesperson and liaison between the center to its many constituencies - students, research collaborators, faculty, alumni, staff, and more.